nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL [t/TAG]…​`
 * Names cannot be more than 100 characters long.
 * Phone numbers must be exactly 8 digits.
 * Tags must be created before they can be assigned to a person.
+Refer to [newtag](#creating-a-new-tag-newtag) on how to create a tag.
 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)
 </div>